sokhnarfall/planify/README.md

 - In order to get credit for this, add a row to the table in the README here and make a pull request: https://github.com/comp426-20223-spring/a99-demos/edit/main/README.md

 ## Set Up Instructions
-You can find more information about our website under `planify/docs/get-started.md` but below are basic instructions to get the website up and running.
+- You can find more information about our website under `planify/docs/get-started.md` but below are basic instructions to get the website up and running.
+- Your project should take the form of a Node package, with all of the attendant items associated with that.
+The following three script commands should work in your package:

+1. `npm install` - Install dependencies for your package.
+2. `npm test` - Start app, check that everything can run, and then stop app.
+3. `npm run` - Command to bring up all parts of the app/system's server scripts.